-Our regular worship services are at 8:30 and 11:00 am each Sunday morning.
-The 8:30 service is generally a smaller, quieter, and more intimate worship offering, while the 11:00 service blends traditional and contemporary elements in a rich tapestry of worship and praise.
+Our Sunday morning worship services are at 8:30 and 11:00 am.
+The 8:30 service is a smaller, quieter, and more intimate worship offering, while the 11:00 service blends traditional and contemporary elements in a rich tapestry of worship and praise.

-Worship at PPC reflects our deep, rich, and relevant Presbyterian tradition.
-It builds up to and then responds to the Word of God, proclaimed in Scripture, sermon, and song.
-In our services, we gather ourselves and prepare our hearts for the Word, and then live the Word in our church, our community, and our world.
-Presbyterians are part of the Reformed theological family, but we are ‘Reformed and always being re-formed’ by the Spirit and by the Word, so we’re ready for God to do something new in our midst.
+Whether it’s in the morning or in the evening, worship at PPC reflects the deep, rich, and relevant Presbyterian tradition.
+It builds up to and then responds to the Word of God.
+In worship, we gather ourselves and prepare our hearts for the Word, and then are sent out to live the Word in our church, community, and world.
+Presbyterians are ‘Reformed and always being re-formed’ by the Holy Spirit and by the Word, so we’re always ready for God to do something new in our midst.

-For both services, dress is casual, and everyone is welcome to every part of worship.
-Childcare is available, but we love squirmy, giggly, wonderful kids, and all their wild bursts, and there is a special Time for Young Disciples at both services.
+For all three services, dress is casual, and everyone is welcome to every part of worship.
+Childcare is available for the two early services, but we love squirmy, giggly, wonderful kids, and all their wild bursts, and we’re glad to have their noisy selves in the sanctuary.